How Can I Tell if My Lafayette Home’s Air Quality is Bad?

-If you’re questioning whether your Lafayette home has poor indoor air quality (IAQ), it likely does.
+If you’re questioning whether your Lafayette home has poor indoor air quality (IAQ), it probably does.

-We’ve compiled a list of the most common sources of inferior IAQ, the problems they create and how you can fix these indoor air pollutants.
-If you’re concerned about the air inside your house, we advise chatting with a professional like AC Sales about which solutions are a good fit for your family.
+We’ve put together a list of the most frequent sources of poor IAQ, the issues they cause and how you can remedy these indoor air pollutants.
+If you’re troubled by the air inside your house, we suggest consulting with a pro like AC Sales about which options are a good fit for your family.

 Volatile Organic Compounds

-Volatile organic compounds, or VOCs, are vapors emitted from everyday household things.
+Volatile organic compounds, or VOCs, are fumes leaked by everyday household products.

 • Furniture